November 3, 2024

 Reunion & Independence

 There might be no better time to immerse yourself in true Dominican culture than during the Independence season.
-Created to recognize Dominica's independence from Great Britain on November 3, 1978, Independence festivities celebrate music, dance, dress and cuisine.
-Every year, the country commemorates it's Independence with a season of cultural activities which can last as long as four weeks.
+Created to recognize Dominica's independence from Great Britain on November 3, 1978, Independence Festivities celebrate music, dance, dress, and cuisine.
+Every year, the country commemorates it's independence with a season of cultural activities that can last as long as four weeks.
 These celebrations portray vivid examples of the island's cultural influences.
 The traditional dances display European traces in Hill & Toe, Waltz, and Quadrille; and borrow from African native dances in Bèlè.

 Here are some of the aspects you shouldn't miss!

-• Jing Ping - Our traditional music, it is formally known as the Accordian Band and features the Bamboo Flute, the Boom Boom (a long bamboo wind instrument), the Gwaj (an idiophone) and of course the Accordian.
+• Jing Ping: Our traditional music is formally known as the Accordian Band and features the Bamboo Flute, the Boom-Boom (a long bamboo wind instrument), the Gwaj (an idiophone), and, of course, the Accordian.

-• National Food - Independence would not be complete without enjoying our unique dishes.
-Crab-backs, Callaloo, Titiwi accras are just some of the many delicious foods you'll be able to try at this time of year.
+• National Food: Independence would not be complete without enjoying our unique dishes.
+Crab-backs, Callaloo, and Titiwi accras are just some of the many delicious foods you'll be able to try at this time of year.